 On the edge of a deep canyon above the sinuous river meander known as a gooseneck, this small park affords impressive views of one of the most striking examples of an entrenched river meander on the North American continent.
-The San Juan River twists and turns through the meander, flowing a distance of over six miles while advancing one and half miles west on its way to Lake Powell.
+The San Juan River twists and turns through the meander, flowing a distance of over six miles while advancing one and a half miles west on its way to Lake Powell.
 Gaze at the results of 300 million years of geological activity, where the San Juan River winds and carves its way through the desert 1,000 feet below.

 $5.00 day-use fee per car with up to 8 people

 $2.00 per person fee for bus tour groups

 $10.00 per night per campsite.
-If no ranger on duty, pay at fee tube using self serve envelopes.
-Camping is in 8 designated sites along rim, where fire-ring and picnic tables are located.
+If no ranger on duty, pay at fee tube using the self serve envelopes.
+Camping is in 8 designated sites along the rim, where fire-ring and picnic tables are located.
 First come, first served site only.
 No reservations accepted.
 Conditions are primitive, bring your own firewood and water.
 No services except vault toilets.